LIVE

 Maryland Gun Laws: The Highlights

-TL;DR: HQL for handgun purchase, WCP for concealed carry (shall-issue post-Bruen), no open carry, AWB, 10-round mag cap, universal background checks, red flag law (ERPO), duty to retreat outside home, partial preemption.
+TL;DR: Maryland gun laws require an HQL for handgun purchase, WCP for concealed carry (shall-issue post-Bruen), no open carry, AWB, 10-round mag cap, universal background checks, red flag law (ERPO), duty to retreat outside home, partial preemption.

 • Handgun Qualification License (HQL) required to purchase or possess a handgun under Md.
 Code Pub.
 Safety § 5-117.1.
 4-hour training course minimum, fingerprints, background check, $50 fee, 10-year validity.